Some effective estimates for Andr\'e-Oort in $Y(1)^n$: Estimates for positive-dimensional special subvarieties

 \begin{Lem} In the notation above, $\cR_\xi W\subset M$ is an algebraic subvariety.
 Its Zariski closure in $\C^m$ has degree at most $c(\xi)\deg(W)^{m^2}$. \end{Lem} \begin{proof} Replacing $\xi$ by $f^N\xi$ where $\Sigma=(f)$ we may suppose that $\xi$ is a polynomial vector field (note this scalar multiplication does not affect the trajectory structure of $\xi$, only the time parametrization).
 Let $\{F_\alpha\}$ be a collection of polynomial equations of degrees at most $\deg W$ which define $W$ set-theoretically.
 The condition $p\in\cR_\xi W$ is equivalent to the condition the derivatives $\xi^kF_\alpha$ vanish for every $k\in\N$ and every $\alpha$.

 It is possible to give an effective upper bound for the maximal order of vanishing of a polynomial along the trajectory of a polynomial vector field (assuming that the polynomial does not vanish identically on the trajectory).
 Such results are known as \emph{multiplicity estimates}, see e.g. \cite{nesterenko:mult-nonlinear,gabrielov:mult,me:mult-morse}.
+The sharpest such estimate presently known is as follows. \begin{Thm*}[ {\cite[Corolary~1]{me:mult-morse}}] Let $p$ be a non-singular point of $\xi$ and $F$ be a polynomial of degree $d$ in $m$ variables.
+Then the multiplicity of the zero of $F$ when restricted to the trajectory of $\xi$ through $p$, assuming it is finite, does not exceed

-These estimates imply that the vanishing of $\xi^kF_\alpha$ for every $k$ is equivalent to the vanishing of the $k=1,\ldots,\mu$ derivatives where $\mu=c(\xi)d^m$.
+where $\delta$ is the degree of the vector field $\xi$. \end{Thm*} Applying this to $F_\alpha$ we see that the vanishing of $\xi^kF_\alpha$ for every $k$ is equivalent to the vanishing of the $k=1,\ldots,\mu$ derivatives where $\mu=c(\xi)d^m$ for $d=\deg W$.
 We thus have a system of polynomials of degrees at most $c(\xi)d^m$ which define $\cR_\xi W$ set-theoretically.
 From this it is straightforward to deduce using the Bezout theorem that the degree of the Zariski closure of $\cR_\xi W$ in $\C^m$ is bounded as claimed. \end{proof}